Rich McKay: Atlanta Falcons

 In December 2003, McKay left the Tampa Bay Buccaneers to become president and general manager of the Atlanta Falcons.
 In his first season of directing operations, the Falcons went to the NFC Championship game against the Philadelphia Eagles.
-In January 2008, the Falcons hired Thomas Dimitroff as general manager, relegating McKay to the position of team president, although McKay negotiated Matt Ryan's contract.
+In January 2008, the Falcons hired Thomas Dimitroff as general manager, as McKay ascended to the position of team president, although McKay negotiated Matt Ryan's contract.
 McKay's Falcons in 2010–11 had 9 Pro Bowlers.

-Sixteen years after building Raymond James Stadium in Tampa, McKay, as President and CEO of the Atlanta Falcons, worked closely with Falcons Chairman and owner Arthur Blank, the city of Atlanta, and the Georgia World Congress Center stadium authority to secure approval and financing for the Falcons to build a new $1.2 billion stadium in downtown Atlanta.
+Sixteen years after building Raymond James Stadium in Tampa, McKay, as president and CEO of the Atlanta Falcons, worked closely with Falcons Chairman and owner Arthur Blank, the city of Atlanta, and the Georgia World Congress Center stadium authority to secure approval and financing for the Falcons to build a new $1.2 billion stadium in downtown Atlanta.
 The Falcons broke ground on the new building on May 19, 2014, and the stadium, known as Mercedes Benz Stadium, opened on August 26, 2017.

-McKay is believed to be the only current NFL executive who has been the point person for the negotiations and construction of two NFL stadiums.
+McKay is believed to be the only current NFL executive who has been the point person for the negotiation and construction of two NFL stadiums.

-On January 9th, 2023 McKay's position with the Atlanta Falcons was changed as just the CEO.
+On January 9, 2023, McKay's position with the Atlanta Falcons was adjusted to CEO.
 Greg Beadles was selected to take over as president.
 McKay remains in charge of football operations while Beadles operates the business side.

+McKay was announced as one of 25 candidates in The Pro Football Hall of Fame's contributor category for the Class of 2025 on Oct.
+16, 2024.

 NFL committees

-McKay is the longest standing member in the history of the NFL Competition Committee (26 consecutive years, 22 of which he has served in the chairmanship role), making him one of the more influential executives in the league.
+McKay is the longest standing member in the history of the NFL Competition Committee (30 consecutive years, 26 of which he has served in the chairmanship role), making him one of the more influential executives in the league.

 McKay has served on the NFL Management Council Working Group of League executives that helps advise on collective bargaining issues.
 During the 2011 NFL lockout, McKay helped in negotiating a new collective bargaining agreement with the NFLPA.
 McKay is also a member of the NFL's Health & Safety Committee.

+In April 2015, McKay was suspended from the Competition Committee by the NFL after the Falcons were found guilty of piping crowd noise into the Georgia Dome.
+McKay remained suspended for nearly five months before he was reinstated by the NFL.
+The Falcons were fined $350,000 and stripped of a 2016 fifth round draft pick for the two-year scheme.